 Group 1: Mass appeal

-If you do not agree with the decision to reduce your income tax assessment or the decision to refuse legal restoration, you can submit a request for an ex officio reduction of the income tax assessment.
+If you do not agree with the decision to reduce your income tax assessment or the decision to refuse legal redress, you can submit a request for an ex officio reduction of the income tax assessment.

 Group 2: Not part of the mass appeal and the income tax assessment for the years 2017-2020 have not yet been irrevocably determined